metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

-- `names` (List of String) List of namespaces where to watch for resources.
-If empty and 'ownNamespace' isn't true, Prometheus watches for resources in all namespaces.
+- `names` (List of String) List of namespaces where to watch for resources.If empty and 'ownNamespace' isn't true, Prometheus watches for resources in all namespaces.
 - `own_namespace` (Boolean) Includes the namespace in which the Prometheus pod exists to the list of watched namesapces.